OfficeDev/office-js-docs-pr/docs/publish/publish.md

 ## Deployment methods

-The following sections provide additional information about the deployment methods that are most commonly used to distribute Office add-ins to users within an organization.
+The following sections provide additional information about the deployment methods that are most commonly used to distribute Office Add-ins to users within an organization.

 For information about how end users acquire, insert, and run add-ins, see [Start using your Office Add-in](https://support.office.com/en-ie/article/Start-using-your-Office-Add-in-82e665c4-6700-4b56-a3f3-ef5441996862?ui=en-US&rs=en-IE&ad=IE).